LairdCP/zephyr_boards/bt6x0/doc/bt6x0.rst

 Push button
 ------------

-The BT6x0 incorporates two mechanical push buttons.
+The BT6x0 incorporates three mechanical push buttons.
 Note these are only accessible with the housing cover removed.

+Two of the buttons are available for use via the board DTS file, as follows.

 * BUTTON_1 = SW0 = P0.24 (Boot button SW1)
 * BUTTON_2 = SW1 = P1.01 (Tamper switch SW2)

+A third mechanical push button is provided to allow reset of the on-board microcontroller.

 Magnetoresistive sensor
 -----------------------

 The BT6x0 incorporates a Honeywell SM351LT magnetoresistive sensor.
 Refer to the `Honeywell SM351LT datasheet`_ for further details.

 * MAG_1 = SW2 = P1.15 (SM3531LT_0)

 External flash memory
 ---------------------

 A 64Mbit external flash memory part is available for storage of application images and data.
 Refer to the `Macronix MX25R6435FZNIL0 datasheet`_ for further details.

 The flash memory is connected to the on-board QSPI device controller.